New Intel Thunderbolt Share a PC-to-PC networking solution launches

 Design

-For the most part, these rechargeable batteries have a squared-off, brick-like design, though many nod towards aesthetics with attractive finishes and detailing.
+Once, most rechargeable batteries were black with a squared-off, brick-like design, but now they come in different colors and shapes with attractive finishes and detailing.
 While that doesn’t affect how they perform, it’s a consideration for something you’ll interact with regularly.
-Some portable power stations include extra features like MagSafe compatibility, a built-in wall plug or even a kickstand.
+Some portable power banks include extra features like MagSafe compatibility, a built-in wall plug or even a kickstand.
 Nearly all have some sort of indicator to let you know how much available charge your power bank has left, usually expressed with lighted pips near the power button.
 Some of the newer banks take that a step further with an LED display indicating remaining battery percentage.

-Before we even put our hands on a battery pack, we did extensive research.
-We considered brands Engadget reviewers and staff have tried over the years and we checked out customer ratings on retail sites like Amazon and Best Buy.
-Here’s the full list of power banks we've tested, which range from small wireless banks to large, multi-device batteries.
+First, I considered brands Engadget reviewers and staff have tried over the years and checked out customer ratings on retail sites like Amazon and Best Buy.
+Then, I acquired the most promising candidates and tested them in my home office.

 Amy Skorheim for Engadget